hphelion/documentation/devplatform/devplatform_commercial_install.md

 </table>

-If you have setup Availability Zones and plan to install the Database Service in a highly available configuration you must have the following quota available:
+If you have set up Availability Zones and plan to install the Database Service in a highly-available configuration you must have the following quota available:

 <table>
   <thead>